 The world was shocked when news of Prince’s death hit the airwaves.
 And when it was revealed that the 57-year-old musician had died of a prescription opioid overdose, many were left wondering how such a tragedy could befall someone of his level of fame–after all, aren’t prescription medications supposed to be safe to use?

-Our very own Founder and President, Jacquelyn Ekern, MS, LPC answers a few important questions regarding Prince’s recent passing, as well as the current state of America’s opioid abuse epidemic.
+Our very own Founder and President, Jacquelyn Ekern, MS, LPC answers a few important questions regarding Prince’s death, as well as the current state of America’s opioid abuse epidemic.

 Q: How surprised are you to learn that someone like Prince, a major celebrity that seemed to promote a healthy lifestyle, overdosed on opioids?

-A: Very surprised and saddened to hear this.
+A: Very surprised and saddened to hear of Prince’s death.
 I am wondering if pain issues he endured led to his opiate addiction and what could have been done differently to intervene ahead of this sad event.

 Q: Why are celebrities at a heightened risk of addiction and overdose?